A theoretical analysis on the resolution of parametric PDEs via Neural Networks designed with Strassen algorithm: Introduction

 \subsection{Our Contribution}

-Motivated by the paper \cite{kutyniok2022theoretical}, we seek to optimize and generalize Neural Networks capable of approximating of the matrix-to-matrix product operation as well as the matrix inversion.
+Motivated by the paper \cite{kutyniok2022theoretical}, we seek to optimize and generalize Neural Networks capable of approximating the matrix-to-matrix product operator as well as the matrix inversion operator.
 Our contributions are the following ones:

 \begin{itemize} \item \textbf{Activation functions.} In Neural Networks, the activation function plays a major role, as it determines its expressivity.
 In this paper, we focus on activation functions for which there are Neural Networks that approximate the product operation between two real numbers, as mathematically stated in Hypothesis \ref{hyp: product varrho realization approximated}.
 Clearly, if we cannot approximate such operation, there is no hope of representing the product of matrices, which is then needed to invert matrices.
-This set of maps contains $\ReLU$, the activation function considered in \cite{kutyniok2022theoretical}.
+This family of maps contains $\ReLU$, the activation function considered in \cite{kutyniok2022theoretical}.

 \item \textbf{Bounds.} The authors of \cite{kutyniok2022theoretical} bounded the number of parameters needed for such Neural Networks.
 To achieve more precise bounds, we use two key ideas.
 First, we use Strassen algorithm for matrix multiplication, which reduces the number of scalar multiplications needed for matrix multiplication.
 This allows us to economize the use of the potentially bulky Neural Network that approximates the product of scalars.
 Secondly, we use a finite sum of powers of matrices to approximate the inverses of matrices.
-Rewriting that sum, we reduce the number of matrix multiplications in comparison to \cite{kutyniok2022theoretical}.
+Rewriting that sum as in \eqref{eq: Neumann sum as product} below, we reduce the number of matrix multiplications in comparison to \cite{kutyniok2022theoretical}.

 \begin{itemize} \item Corollary \ref{cl: MNN Strassen for square matrices} provides a Neural Network that approximates the matrix multiplication operator.
 We achieve a smaller size of Neural Network than the one in \cite{kutyniok2022theoretical} with a dependency on the number of rows of the input matrices that is no longer cubic, but of the order of $\log_2 7$.